Searching...

 (1) Do not connect ground in common for power, analog remote control, and digital remote control.

 Suppose the ground of digital signals, status systems, etc., is connected in common.
-In that case, a common impedance will generate as the ground potential fluctuates due to a change in the output state of the power supply.
+In that case, a common impedance will be generated as the ground potential fluctuates due to a change in the output state of the power supply.

 (2) Shorten the wiring for remote control.

-If the wiring is too long, the wiring itself becomes resistance, resulting in a common impedance.
-In wiring for power, signal and power systems as well as remote control should be as short as possible.
+If the wiring is too long, the wiring itself becomes resistant, resulting in a common impedance.
+Wiring for power, signal and power systems as well as remote control should be as short as possible.

 (3) Wiring for remote control should not be routed near high-frequency power sources.